imrannayer/terraform-workshop/VSCode/LAB-2.md

-# VS Code - Comment & Uncomment code
+# LAB # 2 - VS Code - Comment & Uncomment code

 #### With this hands-on activity you will learn how to use VS Code multi lines comment and uncomment